lowRISC/opentitan/doc/ug/directory_structure.md

    │  │
    │  ├──model    => Reference 'model' implementation in C (if applicable) │  │
+   │  ├──pre_dv   => This is a work area for experimental DV work that is worthy of │  │              maintaining, but not intended to apply towards code coverage.
+   │  │
    │  ├──rtl      => RTL design sources
    │  │
    │  ├──util     => IP-specfic automation scripts (if applicable)